About the Contest

 • Poem must be anonymous—the author’s name or address must not appear anywhere on the attached document containing the poem.

-Final poems will be selected in late August and all applicants will be notified of the winning poem and three honorable mentions via email.
+Final poems will be selected in early September and all applicants will be notified of the winning poem and three honorable mentions via email.
 Announcements will also be made online and through the general Center for Interfaith Relations and Festival of Faiths email communications.
 The Center for Interfaith Relations’ mission is to celebrate the diversity of faith traditions, express gratitude for our unity and strengthen the role of faith in society through common action.

 submit